 This was partially due to the stigma surrounding cannabis research, but also because the ECS assists a variety of other important body systems rather than acting directly.
-This research has revealed a complex web of neurotransmitters and receptors found throughout the body, designed to promote a state of balance called homeostasis across different internal systems.
+This research has revealed a complex web of neurotransmitters and receptors found throughout the body, designed to monitor different internal systems.

 In short, the human body works best when working between a set of parameters which the ECS monitors, never too hot, never too cold; never too hungry, never too full.
 Think of the ECS as a project manager, ensuring that each individual person is simultaneously doing their own job whilst also working in unison with the wider team.

 To read a much more extensive guide on the endocannabinoid system, click here.